- Naomi Stephens | Permaculture Designer

 Calendulas

 Calendulas are often used as edible flowers in a container garden.
-The petals of the flower can be used to add color and flavor to salads, soups, and sandwiches.
+The flower's petals can add color and flavor to salads, soups, and sandwiches.

 This will give the roots plenty of room to grow and prevent the plant from becoming rootbound.
-Also, make sure to keep the soil evenly moist and fertilize regularly to promote healthy growth.
-With a little care, your calendula plants will produce an abundance of bright, beautiful flowers that can be enjoyed in the kitchen and beyond.
+Also, keep the soil evenly moist and fertilize regularly to promote healthy growth.
+With a bit of care, your calendula plants will produce an abundance of bright, beautiful flowers that can be enjoyed in the kitchen and beyond.

 Recommended: 1 gram of Heirloom Non-GMO Edible Cal